Tulungagung-Developer/finote/README.md

 ## Contribute

-If you'd like to contribute to the Finote Backend, please follow these guidelines:
+If you'd like to contribute to the Finote, please follow these guidelines:

 1. Fork the repository. (please read: [About Fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks))
 2. Better to use [git sparse-checkout](https://git-scm.com/docs/sparse-checkout) for minimize your project data.